Show-1: Marrying Pixel and Latent Diffusion Models for Text-to-Video Generation

-Through our empirical observations, we discern that a latent-based VDM can be effectively utilized for enhanced super-resolution with high fidelity.
-Specifically, we design a distinct latent-based VDM that is tailored for high-caliber, high-resolution data.
-We then apply a noising-denoising procedure, as outlined by \emph{SDEdit}~\citep{meng2021sdedit}, to the samples from the preliminary phase.
-As pointed out by \citep{balaji2022ediffi}, various diffusion steps assume distinct roles during the generation process.
+\textbf{Secondly,} as pointed out by \citep{balaji2022ediffi}, various diffusion steps assume distinct roles during the generation process.
 For instance, the initial diffusion steps, such as from 1000 to 900, primarily concentrate on recovering the overall spatial structure, while subsequent steps delve into finer details.
 Given our success in securing well-structured low-resolution videos, we suggest adapting the latent VDM to specialize in high-resolution detail refinement.
-More precisely, we train a UNet for only the 0 to 900 timesteps (with 1000 being the maximum) instead of the typical full range of 0 to 1000, directing the model to be a expert emphasizing high-resolution nuances.
-This strategic adjustment significantly enhances the end video quality, namely expert translation.
-During the inference process, we use bilinear upsampling on the videos from the prior stage and then encode these videos into the latent space.
-Subsequently, we carry out diffusion and denoising directly in this latent space using the latent-based VDM model, while maintaining the same text input.
-This results in the final video, denoted as \(x^{'''} \in \mathcal{R}^{4T \times C \times 16H \times 16W}\).
+More precisely, we train a UNet for only the 0 to 900 timesteps (with 1000 being the maximum) instead of the typical full range of 0 to 1000, directing the model to be an expert emphasizing high-resolution nuances.
+This strategic adjustment significantly enhances the end video quality, namely expert finetuning.
+With our first SDEdit modification, we can perform the denoising process from an intermediate timestep, such as 900, for the noisy linearly interpolated video.
+Therefore, the loss of knowledge from timesteps 1000 to 900 due to expert fine-tuning is not an issue.
+Through our empirical observations, we discern that a latent-based VDM with our expert translation can be effectively utilized for enhanced super-resolution with high fidelity and great temporal consistency.
+This results in the final video, denoted as \(x^{\prime\prime\prime} \in \mathcal{R}^{4N \times C \times 8H \times 8W}\).

-\textbf{Why we choose latent-based VDM over pixel-based VDM here?} Pixel-based VDMs work directly within the pixel domain, preserving the original spatial dimensions.
+\paragraph{Why choose latent-based VDM over pixel-based VDM here?} Pixel-based VDMs work directly within the pixel domain, preserving the original spatial dimensions.
 Handling high-resolution videos this way can be computationally expensive.
+As shown in Tab.~\ref{ablation1}, using pixel-based VDM for final super-resolution requires huge GPU memory e.g., 72GB.
 In contrast, latent-based VDMs compress videos into a latent space (for example, downscaled by a factor of 8), which results in a reduced computational burden.
-Thus, we opt for the latent-based VDMs in this context.
+Moreover, although latent-based VDM may result in less precise text-video alignment, it can be re-purposed to translate low-resolution video to high-resolution video, while maintaining the original appearance and the accurate text-video alignment of low-resolution video generated by the pixel base-VDM.
+Thus, we opt for the latent-based VDMs here.